monokai-kirov/nestjs-crud-utils/README.md

  *	withActiveUpdate: false, // use this for updating linked entities if parent entity activated|deactivated
  *	unscoped: true,
  *	additionalScopes: [],
- *	childModels: [], // for automatically handle inheritance
+ *	childModels: [], // for automatically handling inheritance
  * };
  */